soubhagya1993/Ansible_Learning/adhoc_commands.md

 ping module

     ansible all -m ping

+Other noramal linux commands can be passed as -a (arguments)

     ansible all -a hostname

     ansible all -a uptime

     ansible app -a free

     ansible app -a "yum install -y docker-engine"

 By using a different user